MojoDragon/Active_Directory_Domain_Services_-ADDS-_HomeLab/README.md

 # Active_Directory_Domain_Services_-ADDS-_HomeLab
 ## Overview
+This project simulates a small enterprise Active Directory environment, demonstrating how users authenticate against a Domain Controller and how Group Policy Objects (GPOs) are centrally managed and enforced on domain-joined client machines.

+The lab mirrors real-world IT infrastructure practices commonly used in corporate environments and highlights core identity and access management concepts.

-Entry-level Active Directory home lab using Windows Server 2022 for both Domain Controller and Client Machine.( *Note: Windows Server 2022 ISO was used for both the Domain Controller and client machine due to available resources.
-The client was configured as a domain member to validate authentication, DNS, and Group Policy behavior.)
-Practiced user account creation, password management, domain joining, DNS configuration, and basic Group Policy to understand how IT support teams manage users and troubleshoot access issues.
+This is an entry-level Active Directory home lab built using Windows Server 2022.
+The Windows Server 2022 ISO was used for both the Domain Controller and the client machine due to available resources.
+The client system was configured as a domain member to validate authentication, DNS functionality, and Group Policy enforcement.
+A Windows 10 ISO is recommended for those following along

 ## Tools & Technologies
 - Windows Server 2022 ISO [link](https://www.microsoft.com/en-us/evalcenter/download-windows-server-2022)
 - Oracle VirtualBox